-Achieve maximal activation of the Gluteus Maximus and Medius muscles with this single leg movement on Core Stix for greater trunk and hip strength and stability.
+Achieve maximal activation of the Gluteus Maximus and Medius muscles with this single-leg movement on Core Stix to get greater trunk and hip strength and stability.

 The functionality of the Core Stix allows any therapist to take a dynamic movement and load it specifically for the targeted muscle groups, aiding in not only strengthening the glute complex but also working on motor recruitment and sequencing.
 Core Stix allows you to take a movement pattern out of the playing field and into the rehab center.

 Additionally, progressions and regressions are easily added to any single-leg exercise.
 For regressions, simply keep the planted foot firmly positioned on the ground, and lightly drag the other foot across the platform, keeping the toe touching for balance and stability while keeping the majority of the load on the planted foot.

 Featuring: Douglas J. Hoogendyk, PT, DPT, OCS, Cert.
 MDT, CSCS.